Jay4BioPZ/adarescueteam-beerquest/story.md

 # TODO: Show the gluten_free_reviews_per_country map!!!
 Interactive map.
 The size of the human icon represents the number of users, but the size-scaling follows a cubic root function to avoid the dominance of large countries (This was decided arbitrarily).

-### <span style="color: red;">Last but not least for this part, it would be interesting to see the temporal evolution of gf reviews in specific countries.
-Here France, Belgium, Canada and United States of America are selected.</span>
+### <span style="color: red;">Until now, our investigation pointed us towards some specific countries that we think most likely contain the Bobos Heaquarters: France, Belgium, Canada and the United States of America.
+Thus, it would be interesting to see the temporal evolution of gf reviews specifically in these countries.</span>

+# TODO: put all the plots from the folder entitled bobo_countries_temporal_plots